micmejia/bible-dump/NKJV/Numbers/Num 26.md

 The sons of Benjamin according to their families were: of Bela, the family of the Belaites; of Ashbel, the family of the Ashbelites; of Ahiram, the family of the Ahiramites;

 ###### 39
-of Shupham,[^l] the family of the Shuphamites; of [^m]Hupham, the family of the Huphamites.
+of Shupham, the family of the Shuphamites; of Hupham, the family of the Huphamites.

 ###### 40
-And the sons of Bela were [^n]Ard and Naaman: _of Ard,_ the family of the Ardites; of Naaman, the family of the Naamites.
+And the sons of Bela were Ard and Naaman: _of Ard,_ the family of the Ardites; of Naaman, the family of the Naamites.

 ###### 41
 These _are_ the sons of Benjamin according to their families; and those who were numbered of them _were_ forty-five thousand six hundred.

 ###### 42
-These _are_ the sons of Dan according to their families: of [^o]Shuham, the family of the Shuhamites.
+These _are_ the sons of Dan according to their families: of Shuham, the family of the Shuhamites.
 These _are_ the families of Dan according to their families.

 ###### 43
 All the families of the Shuhamites, according to those who were numbered of them, _were_ sixty-four thousand four hundred.